 Examples of Uniform Distribution

 If you randomly approach a person and try to guess his/her birthday, the probability of his/her birthday falling exactly on the date you have guessed follows a uniform distribution.
 This is because every day of the year has equal chances of being his/her birthday or every day of the year is equally likely to be his/her birthday.
 For instance, the probability that the 1st of January is supposed to be his/her birthday is equal to 1/365, which is the same as the probability that the 2nd of January is his/her birthday, which is the same as the probability of each and every day of the year to be his/her birthday.

 2. Rolling a Dice

-When a fair die is rolled, the probability that the number appearing on the top of a die lies in between one to six follows a uniform distribution.
+When a fair die is rolled, the probability that the number appearing on the top of the die lies in between one to six follows a uniform distribution.
 The probability that number ‘one’ will appear on the top of the die is equal to 1/6, which is the same as the probability that number ‘two’ will appear on the top of the die, and so on.
-Each number has equal chances of occurring on the top hence, the distribution is uniform in nature.
+Each number has equal chances of occurring on the top, hence the distribution is uniform in nature.

 3. Tossing a Coin